hfp/libxstream/README.md

 libxstream_fn_output(args, 4, &nzeros, sizetype, 0, 0);
 ```

-#### Example: weak type information
+**Example: weak type information**
-To construct a signature with only weak type information, (1) no distinction between inout and output arguments need to be made, and (2) LIBXSTREAM_TYPE_BYTE as an elemental type.
-Of course, the latter implies that all extents are counted in Byte rather than the number of elements.
+To construct a signature with only weak type information, one may (1) not distinct between inout and output arguments, and (2) use LIBXSTREAM_TYPE_BYTE as the elemental type.
+The latter implies that all extents are counted in Byte rather than in number of elements.

 ```C
 const size_t typesize = sizeof(float);